Bahamas entry requirements for Latvia passport holders

 Hotel booking or invitation letter

-Have a printed hotel confirmation or a letter from your host in the Bahamas ready.
-Immigration officers at Nassau Airport ask for this regularly, especially if you arrive without a clear itinerary.
+Have a printed or digital hotel reservation, Airbnb confirmation, or a letter from your host ready.
+Officers at Lynden Pindling International Airport ask for this regularly, especially if you arrive without a clear itinerary.

 Recommended